rydmike/flex_color_picker/README.md

 demo you can modify most of the color picker's settings, and use it as a tool to find a style that fits your application.

-The source code for the Web demo, which is a slightly more elaborate example than the default, is also bundled with the package source code in "example/lib/demo/main.dart".
+The source code for the Web demo, which is a bit more elaborate example than the default example, is also bundled with the package source code in "example/lib/demo/main.dart".

-The WEB demo has a simple responsive view.
-On a normal 1080p desktop screen you can see most of the settings, and test their impact on the picker on the same screen.
-The WEB demo has tooltips on each control that show the name of the API it uses and its current value.
+The WEB demo has a responsive view, the expands into maximum four separately scrollable columns.
+The columns contain a massive amount of controls that you can use to adjust the picker's settings.
+On a normal 1080p desktop screen, you can see most of the settings at the same time as the adjusted picker, so you test and see their impact on the picker as you adjust them.

+The WEB demo also has tooltips on each control that show the name of the API it uses and its current value.
 With this feature you can use the web demo as a tool configure the color picker to desired style, and find the APIs and values that you used.
+The same toggle that is used to demo turning OFF the tooltips in the picker, also turns OFF the API tooltips in the demo, in case they get in the way, by default they are ON, to show the used API and its value.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/web_color_picker_v2.gif?raw=true" alt="ColorPicker WEB demo"/>